 Event Triggered campaigns are based on a specific event (e.g., sign_up, purchase, etc.) and it triggers a series of messages that are spread out over time (days, weeks, etc.).
-You can also use our Transactional API to launch event triggered campaigns.
+You can also choose to trigger these campaigns with our API instead of specifying an event.

 Please refer to our Event Triggered Campaign FAQ on how to avoid duplicate messages